-From 2021, Canadian citizens will need to obtain an ETIAS Visa Waiver before travelling to France or any of the other Schengen countries.
+From 2022, Canadian citizens will need to obtain an ETIAS visa waiver before travelling to France or any of the other Schengen countries.
 It will then be necessary to complete the online application for ETIAS for France which will only take a matter of minutes.

 ETIAS has been designed to strengthen the border security of Europe by screening visitors to the Schengen Area before they arrive.
 By doing so it is expected that travelling in France will become much safer for locals and tourists.